 Governments worldwide have introduced regulation to limit greenhouse gas emissions ("GHG"), including the phasing out of coal-fired power as the highest polluting form of power generation.
 As a royalty company, Altius has no operating mines, and as such does not have significant GHG emissions with a leased office in St John's, Newfoundland, and two smaller shared office spaces in Toronto, Ontario and New Hampshire, US.
-Although the leased premises of these offices do not currently capture and report actual GHG emissions or water use data to tenants, we have requested the data pertaining to our occupancy from our main Newfoundland headquarters, and have been informed that such data should be available for disclosure in 2020 or 2021.
+Although the leased premises of these offices do not currently capture and report actual GHG emissions or water use data to tenants, we have requested the data pertaining to our occupancy from our main Newfoundland headquarters.

 Climate change risk negatively impacted Altius when legislation ending coal-fired power generation was introduced in Canada in 2015, after Altius had purchased a portfolio of coal royalties based on existing regulations at the time of purchase.
-This is expected to result in reduced royalty cash flows to Altius, as the Genesse coal fired plant that is now scheduled to decommission by 2030 was originally expected to be decommissioned in 2055, the end of its federally regulated life.
+This is expected to result in reduced royalty cash flows to Altius, as the Genesee coal fired plant that is now scheduled to decommission by 2030 was originally expected to be decommissioned in 2055, the end of its federally regulated life.
 Further risk exists that coal fired plants will be converted to natural gas earlier than expected, depending on the economics of gas supply versus coal.
-Altius has commenced legal action against the Alberta and Canadian governments, following the example of the impacted Alberta utilities which were awarded compensation to convert their coal fired plants to gas (see Risk Factor "Government Regulations").
-Altius has committed to reinvest thermal coal cash flows into renewable energy royalties, with a first renewable energy royalty transaction announced in Q1 2019 and another in Q1 2020.
+Altius had previously committed to reinvest thermal coal cash flows into renewable energy royalties, with a first renewable energy royalty transaction announced in QI 2019 and a second in QI 2020.
+This segment of the business has grown over the past year, including a joint venture with Apollo and more recently the initial public offering of ARR.

 Other climate change related risks exist when extreme weather events disrupt mining operations or end user markets for products that are mined or produced.
-For example, in 2019, US potash and other fertilizer application was reduced as an extremely wet planting season prevented crops from being planted.
-This impacted Altus royalty operators Nutrien and Mosaic, who both curtailed operations due to inventory build-up resulting from this extreme weather event in the US and an inability to make up for the domestic sales by shipping more through Canpotex.
-Longer term, these climate events support the thesis that potash and other fertilizers will continue to be in demand as agriculture industries respond to negative impacts to food production by continuing to employ fertilizer and other yield enhancement technologies or methods to a diminishing quota of arable land.
+Longer term, climate events support the thesis that potash and other fertilizers will continue to be in demand as agriculture industries respond to negative impacts to food production by continuing to employ fertilizer and other yield enhancement technologies or methods to a diminishing quota of arable land.